NodeRedis/node-redis-parser/README.md

 Library.prototype.streamHandler = function () {
     this.stream.on('data', function (buffer) {
-        // Here the data (e.g. `new Buffer('$5\r\nHello\r\n'`)) is passed to the parser and the result is passed to either function depending on the provided data.
+        // Here the data (e.g. `new Buffer('$5\r\nHello\r\n'`)) is passed to the parser and the result is passed to either function depending on the provided data. parser.execute(buffer);
-        // All [RESP](http://redis.io/topics/protocol) data will be properly parsed by the parser. parser.execute(buffer);
     });
 };